-- Clean and tighten battery terminals and have the specific gravity checked at least once a year. - Every two months, or more often in hot weather, check the battery fluid level.
+- Every two months, or more often in hot weather, check the battery fluid level.
 Fill to approximately 3/8 inch above the plates.
 DO NOT OVERFILL.
 If fluid is added during freezing weather, the motor home should be driven several miles to mix water and electrolyte to prevent freezing. - Fluid level check may be omitted if equipped with maintenance-free batteries.